Maternal Den Studies

-A PBI research team spends six weeks each spring in northern Alaska studying polar bear mothers and cubs as they emerge from their dens.
-Join them in the field through our Scientists & Explorers blog.
+A Polar Bears International (PBI) research team spends six weeks each spring in Northern Alaska studying polar bear mothers and cubs as they emerge from their dens.
+Join them in the field through our Research Section.

 As the Arctic melts, more polar bear mothers are choosing to den on land.
 In late fall, pregnant females tunnel into coastal snow banks to claw out dens where they give birth to their cubs.
 Snow soon drifts across the entry holes, completely hiding the dens from view.

-Unfortunately, many of the best coastal denning spots buzz with industrial activity.
-Yet little is known about polar bear denning behavior.
+Unfortunately, many of the best coastal denning spots buzz with industrial activity, yet little is known about polar bear denning behaviors.

 - When do polar bears typically emerge from their dens with cubs?

 - How long do families hang around at the den site before heading to the sea ice to hunt seals?